 SPO was approached by West Suffolk College to give a live performance of an outstanding student composition.
 The performance was given at a major concert at The Apex in Bury St Edmunds to much acclaim.
 We are keen to develop this kind of engagement.

-Our longstanding association with the Young Concert Artists Trust, a charity of national standing which manages star soloists during the early years of their professional careers, we provide performance opportunities to some of the most exciting performers.
+Our longstanding association with the Young Classical Artists Trust, a charity of national standing which manages star soloists during the early years of their professional careers, we provide performance opportunities to some of the most exciting performers.

 I would like to support this work